miguelmota/consensys-zkevm-messenger-l1-to-l2-example/README.md

 There's two contracts; `L2Contract.sol` and `L1Contract.sol`

-The L1 contract has a method `sendMessageToL2` that sends a message to L2 contract to set a greeting message on L2 contract.
+The L1 contract has a method `sendMessageToL2` that sends a message from L1 to L2 contract to set a greeting message on L2 contract.
 It sends the encoded calldata to execute `setGreeting` on L2 which can only be called if the message was sent by the L1 contract.

 ### Files